 A Meter in B3 Benchmarking is a physical meter on Site, usually used for billing.
 Current Meter types are:

 - Natural Gas

 - Steam/Hot Water

 - Electric Renewable (Wind and PV)

 - Storm Water

 Each Meter has a collection of Readings.
 Users must specify a Utility for each meter to enable carbon calculations.

 A reading is a measurement of consumption and dollars for a period of time.
 Most Readings will be information entered from a utility bill.
 In order to avoid gaps, the Start Date of each Meter Reading should be the same as the End Date of the previous reading.
 Readings do not have to be entered in chronological order.
 You can enter a new Reading for any time period, and resort the Readings chronologically.

 An Organization in B3 Benchmarking is a public entity that has one or more public Sites.
 Sites may belong to one and only one Organization.

 A Sector is a categorization of Organizations.
-There are currently five sectors, in B3 Benchmarking:
+There are currently seven sectors, in B3 Benchmarking: